TheDigitalFrontier/entity-disambiguation/README.md

     $ poetry run pre-commit install

-### 3. Contributing code (every time)
+### 3. Running code (every time)
-(Optional) to use the virtual environment with these dependencies
+To use the virtual environment with the specified dependencies, for instance to run a `.py` script directly in terminal

     $ poetry shell

-To use the virtual environment as your kernel in Jupyter Notebook
+To use the virtual environment as your kernel in Jupyter Notebook, launch `jupyter-notebook` as you normally do, then open or create a notebook, click `Kernel`, `Change kernel`, and select `ac297r` (or the kernel name you chose previously).

-# TODO
+### 4. Managing dependencies (every time)
+**Use Poetry** to manage dependencies and your virtual environment.
+This way other contributors can run and build on your work without having to debug or struggle with dependencies.
+Consistency is key.

+Add or remove dependencies using Poetry.
+See the full documentation [here](https://python-poetry.org/docs/cli/#add).
+For instance, to install numpy in the virtual environment:

+    $ poetry add numpy

+If a package is used only for development but is not necessary to run the code, add it using the `--dev` flag so that users of the published package only install the packages they need.
+For instance, `pytest` is already installed as a dev dependency as only code contributors need it.

+### 4. Contributing code (every time)
 Make sure you have the latest code in `master`

     $ git checkout master